iTwin/viewer-components-react/packages/markup-frontstage/README.md

 ## MarkupSettingsPanel

-It is the flyover component used to set colors, width, opacity of the markup element by Markup Fronstage Provider.
+It is the flyover component used to set colors, width, opacity of the markup element by MarkupFrontstage Provider.

 ## MarkupToolWdiget